Skip to content ↓

 Behaviour Mentor

-The school mentor is available to support individuals or small groups of children to ensure that their attitude, behaviour and conduct is of the highest standard.
+A school mentor is available to support individuals or small groups of children to ensure that their attitude, behaviour and conduct is of the highest standard.
 We have in the past used the PiXL Edge programme, a programme which relies heavily on the key LORIC learning behaviours: leadership, organisation, resilience, communication and initiative.
 The behaviour mentor works closely with identified children to ensure that they are in a better position to make the right decisions both in lessons and during unstructured times.

 Outreach Inclusion Service